zoot101/snapraid-daily/README.md

 # Further Examples

-For examples on how to automate via systemd timers, set up a valid muttrc config for emails, some notes on SnapRAID itself, or to use cron instead of systemd have a look here.
+For examples on how to automate via systemd timers, set up a valid muttrc config for emails, some notes on SnapRAID itself, a sample hook script, or notes on how to use cron instead of systemd have a look here.

 * https://github.com/zoot101/snapraid-daily/tree/main/docs/systemd-examples
 * https://github.com/zoot101/snapraid-daily/tree/main/docs/systemd-drop-ins